Continuous sensing and parameter estimation with the boundary time-crystal: Error bars of the Montecarlo results for the cascaded system

 \section{Error bars of the Montecarlo results for the cascaded system}

 In the study of the sensitivity for the cascaded system, we have used quantum trajectories to evaluate the estimation error for large system sizes.
+In this regard, we distinguish between three subsets of data: \begin{itemize} \item For $N\leq 11$, both the prefactor of the standard deviation of the intensity, $\overline{\sigma_{I_\mathrm{T}}}=\sqrt{(\mathbb{E}[I^2_T]-\mathbb{E}[I_T]^2)T}$, and the derivative of the intensity, $\partial_\omega I_\mathrm{T}$, have been obtained from eigenvalue methods.
+These consist on finding the largest eigenvalue of the tilted master equation or finding the stationary state of the master equation and performing a numerical derivative, respectively. \item For $11<N\leq 22$, $\overline{\sigma_{I_\mathrm{T}}}$ has been obtained from Montecarlo sampling of quantum trajectories, while $\partial_\omega I_\mathrm{T}$ from eigenvalue methods. \item For $N>22$, only Monte Carlo sampling of quantum trajectories is available due to its more favourable scaling in computational cost.
+In this case, both quantities have been obtained from quantum trajectories. \end{itemize}

-Therefore, we have introduced error bars in Fig. 4 (d) of the main text in order to account for errors associated to this method.
-We account for different source of errors: (i) numerical derivative of the intensity; (ii) montecarlo error on the standard deviation; (iii) systematic errors due to finite measurement time runs and effect of initial conditions.
-For the considered parameters, size of samples ($10^5$ trajectories), we determine that the main source of error is due to the finite measurement time $\kappa T=440$.
+In Fig. 4 (d) of the main text, we have introduced error bars in order to account for errors associated to the Montecarlo methods.
+We account for different source of errors: (i) Montecarlo error due to finite sampling; (ii) systematic errors due to finite measurement time runs and effect of initial conditions.
+For system sizes in the range $11<N\leq 22$, we have used samples of $10^5$ trajectories per point.
+For system sizes in the range $N>22$, we have used larger samples of $5\cdot10^5$ trajectories.
+This is because in order to perform the numerical derivative of $\partial_\omega I_\mathrm{T}$ the quantity $I_\mathrm{T}$ needs to be determined with high precision (a step $\kappa d\omega=0.00025$ is used to ensure enough precision in the numerical derivative).
+In both cases, quantum trajectories are computed for a total measurement time $\kappa T=440$.
 Simulations are performed such that data is started to be compiled after $\kappa t=40$, in order to minimize the effects of initial conditions.

-Then we can write the standard deviation on the estimation error as (error propagation formula):
+Then, we write the standard deviation on the estimation error as (error propagation formula):